nobleschools/award-letters/README.md

 # award-letters
-Tools for processing and maintaining Google Sheets about award letters
+Tools for processing and maintaining Google Sheets about award letters.

 ## Overall structure
 Works with Google Docs for award data entry and performs operations